-For graduate students: Full-time status is 9 or more hours.
+For master students: Full-time status is 9 or more hours.
 Half-time status is 6-8 hours.
 Less than half-time status is 5 or fewer hours.
+For doctoral students: Full-time status is 6 or more hours.
+Half-time status is less than 6 hours.
 The Office of Financial Aid will adjust a student's financial aid based upon a change in enrollment status when notice is received.